List of Star Trek tie-in fiction: Star Trek Fotonovel (1977–78)

 Star Trek Fotonovel series is a twelve-volume photo comic adaptation of popular Star Trek episodes.
 The comics were produced by Mandala Productions for Bantam Books.
 Each volume includes full-color, photographic stills taken from the film master of each episode with comics-style speech and scene bubbles.
 Mandala Productions promoted each volume as an "accurate and faithful recreation" of each episode.
 The series was cancelled due to poor sales.

 Official Cooking Manual (1978)

 Official Star Trek Cooking Manual (1978) compiled recipes for foods and drinks referenced in episodes of the Original Series.
 The framing device is the manual, a document from Christine Chapel's personal database, is transmitted into the past, which was then edited for print by Mary Ann Piccard.
 Published by Bantam Books.

 Star Trek Maps (1980)

 Star Trek Maps (1980) is a box set of color maps and an instructional booklet demonstrating the stellar cartography and navigation system as seen on episodes of Star Trek live-action and animated series, and Star Trek: The Motion Picture.
-Designed by Jeffrey Maynard, with contributions from Rick Sternbach, and Geoffrey Mandel, who would design Star Charts in 2003.
+Designed by Jeffrey Maynard, with contributions from Rick Sternbach, and Geoffrey Mandel.
 Larry Nemecek made uncredited contributions.
-Nemecek expanded on the design language developed for Star Trek Maps in Star Charts (2003), and Stellar Cartography (2013).
+Nemecek expanded on the design language developed for Star Trek Maps in Star Charts (2003) in collaboration with Mandel.
+References to Star Trek Maps are included in Stellar Cartography (2013), also by Nemecek.